 Towards the end of the 1780s William Blackett arrived in St. John’s Island, soon to be renamed Prince Edward Island, and now a Canadian province.
 (Some sources state that he was sent out by the British Government to North America to buy lumber for the English shipyards in 1785, but his son Walter William was born in Limehouse, London in 1786.)
 In 1777 William had married Anne Martha Applequist (shown as Martha Applequest in the marriage record) in Bethnal Green, London.
 William and Martha settled in the island, and in 1790 were living in Launching, Lot 56.
 Shortly afterwards William and his family moved across Grand River to Annadale where William bought or leased 100 acres of land running alongside what is now known as Blackett’s Creek.
 William Blackett appears as head of a household in Lot 56 in 1798.
 Many of this family remained in Prince Edward Island, but William’s son Walter William Blackett (1786-1875) moved to Cape Breton, Nova Scotia, where he founded the settlement of Glace Bay (see Wikipedia article) where many of his descendants were born.

 Walter William Blackett’s son, William Blackett, built a house on the shores of what is now known as Blackett’s Lake.
 Shortly before his death in 1925, William’s son Charles Wesley Blackett wrote a fascinating account of his immediate family history.
 For a transcript of it, for which we are grateful to Donna Long, please click here.
+Two further sons, Daniel and Joseph, settled in French Polynesia (see A violent end for a Blackett).

 William’s granddaughter Diana Blackett (1816-1906), who married Michael Taylor of Nova Scotia, settled in Massachusetts, USA, and a number of her descendants were born there, as were a number of other descendants of William.